tynandebold/emilyjholland/src/content/media/post-11.md

 ## Stage 5: Real-World Experience and Career Advancement

-**Building Projects:** Create a portfolio of real-world projects to showcase your skills.
+**Building Research:** Create a portfolio of real-world research to showcase your skills.

 **Networking:** Attend meetups, conferences, and online communities to connect with other front-end developers.